• Skip to main content

 This easy elderberry syrup recipe made with dried elderberries, honey, and spices for an immune-boosting and delicious syrup.

-Are elderberries a natural remedy for colds and flu?
+Do elderberries help with colds and flu?

 Elderberry has been used for immune support for centuries.
 However, scientific evidence supporting the benefits of elderberry to fight the common cold and influenza is not a slam dunk.